 People who spend their lives taking care of others – like AHRC New York City staff – need to take time to take care of themselves.
-Now on select weeknights, many employees are joining together and enriching themselves with self-care thanks to the efforts of professional volunteers contributing their expertise via Zoom classes.
+Now on select weeknights, many employees are joining together and enriching themselves with self-care thanks to the efforts of professional community partners contributing their expertise via Zoom classes.
 Wendy Hagen is sharing nearly three decades of experience teaching yoga with a group session on Tuesdays and Thursdays at 5:30 p.m., while Maximillian “Max” Humpert shares his culinary prowess on Wednesdays at 6:00 p.m. with a cooking class.
-They got involved with AHRC NYC through their connection with Karen Zuckerman, Director of Corporate Engagement and Volunteering.
+They got involved with AHRC NYC through their connection with Karen Zuckerman, Director of Community Partner Engagement.

 Bringing Their Expertise to AHRC NYC